Winchester Photographic Society

 If a member is unsure of whether or not a particular post, comment or message could be considered inappropriate – they should not post it!

-Any discrimination, harassment or bullying and the posting of false or defamatory information will not be tolerated.
+Any action judged by WPS or the member to whom the action is directed as discrimination, harassment or bullying and the posting of false or defamatory information will not be subject to immediate WPS actions including those under the Society Constitution.
 Members should, as far as is reasonably possible, be completely certain of the accuracy and legitimacy of any information before posting it.

 Winchester Photographic Society will take action in the event of improper or inappropriate use of social media.
 Social media moderators, appointed by the Winchester Photographic Society Committee, reserve the right to remove improper and inappropriate posts following which the author will be notified.